schwarzie2478/learning-az-204/docs/Concepts/Azure Site Extensions.md

 ---

-Each [[Azure App Service|Azure Website]] provides an extensible management end point that allows you to leverage a powerful set of tools deployed as site extensions.
+Each [[Concepts/Azure App Service|Azure Website]] provides an extensible management end point that allows you to leverage a powerful set of tools deployed as site extensions.

 Ref: [link](https://github.com/projectkudu/kudu/wiki/Azure-Site-Extensions)